dayanials/documentation/roles-work-classified-ads-script.md

 permalink: /roles-work-classified-ads-script/
 keywords: admin, moderator, moderation, translator, translation, user, normal user, profile, role, account, access, permission
 ---
-At some stage after the development of your classifieds website, you will need to **delegate other people to do some work** for you, from translation and content creation to moderation and website administration.
+At some stage, after the development of your classifieds website, you will need to **delegate other people to do some work** for you, from translation and content creation to moderation and website administration.

-With our open source classifieds script you could do that easily!
-Let's do an example of setting things up for a person, whom we will delegate to create content on our classifieds website.
+With our open source classifieds script you can do that easily!
+Let's make an example of setting things up for a person to whom we will delegate work to create content on our classifieds website.

 <a href="{{ site.baseurl }}/images/roles.png" class="thumbnail gallery-item" data-gallery>
 ![Roles1]({{ site.baseurl }}/images/roles.png)
 </a>

-1. First go to your classifieds website **Admin Panel**
+1. First, go to your classifieds website **Admin Panel**
 2. Go to **Users** > **Roles**
 3. Create a **New Role** and press **Submit**